JNavas2/Page-Mail/README.md

 ## Options

-- Open the extension’s Options page (from the extension’s context menu or the Add-ons Manager) to:
+- Open the extension’s Options page (from the extension’s context menu or the browser extentions manager) to:
   - Set a custom subject prefix (optional)
   - Choose your email service: Email link handler (mailto:), Gmail® or Outlook®
-- Changes are saved and can sync across devices given browser sync support.
+- Changes are saved and can sync across devices.

 ---